-- The selected student must submit an abstract for the AADR Annual Meeting via the AADR online abstract submission process by October 13, 2017.
+- The selected student must submit an abstract for the AADOCR Annual Meeting via the AADOCR online abstract submission process by the abstract deadline.
 On the on-line abstract form, the entrant must be listed as the presenter of the abstract entered for the competition.
 Co-authors, if any, should also be listed on both the abstract and the poster.

-- In the awards section of the online abstract submission process, select SCADA from the list of AADR Awards.
+- In the awards section of the online abstract submission process, select SCADA from the list of AADOCR Awards.

-Candidates will be required to present their research twice: in a closed session to a panel of judges and publically to AADR Annual Meeting participants, both in poster format.
+Candidates will be required to present their research twice: in a closed session to a panel of judges and publicly to AADOCR Annual Meeting participants, both in poster format.
 Details for both will be sent to the participating student.